kadykov/job-rank/memory-bank/systemPatterns.md

         - Generate the embedding vector for the "Ideal CV" (model specified in `config.yaml`).
         - **Save to Cache (if enabled):** Store the generated "Ideal CV" text (`.md`) and embedding (`.npy`) in the cache directory using the generated cache key.
     d.  **Similarity Calculation:** Compute the cosine similarity between the user's CV embedding and the (cached or newly generated) "Ideal CV" embedding using `scikit-learn`.
-    e.  **Explanation Generation:**
+    e.  **Conditional Explanation Generation & Caching:**
+        - Check if `similarity_score >= explanation_threshold` (from `config.yaml`).
+        - **If Yes:**
+            - Generate explanation cache key (based on ideal CV cache key, user CV text, explanation prompt, LLM config).
+            - Attempt to load explanation text from cache (`_explanation.txt`).
+            - **If Cache Miss:**
-        - Construct the prompt using the loaded explanation prompt, the user's CV text, and the (cached or newly generated) "Ideal CV" text.
+                - Construct the prompt using the loaded explanation prompt, user CV text, and ideal CV text.
-        - Send the prompt to the LLM to generate an explanation of the match.
+                - Send the prompt to the LLM to generate an explanation.
+                - **Save to Cache (if enabled & successful):** Store the generated explanation text in the cache directory using the explanation cache key.
+            - Store the loaded/generated explanation.
+        - **If No:** Store a "skipped" message indicating the score was below the threshold.
-    f.  **Storage:** Store the JD identifier, similarity score, and explanation.
+    f.  **Storage:** Store the JD identifier, similarity score, and the explanation (or skipped message).
 5.  **Ranking:** Sort the stored results by similarity score in descending order.
 6.  **Output:** Print the ranked list to the console, including the JD identifier, score, and explanation for each entry.